Healing Social PhobiaBy Dr. Margaret Paul

 Healing Social Phobia

 Healing social phobia is about learning to love yourself - to accept and value yourself and to take responsibility for your own feelings.
+It's about learning to define your worth intrinsically, by who you are in your soul, rather than externally by looks or performance.
 People who love themselves go into social situations to share their caring with others.
 When you feel good about yourself, you want to offer your smile, your interest, your attention, and your caring to others.
 You are far more concerned with what you want go GIVE to others than with what you want to GET or what you want to AVOID.